 VALUE INVESTING OR CONTRARIAN INVESTING

-A value investor is someone who is looking for a company that is trading below their true value (also know as intrinsic value or fair value).
-This strategy is about buy quality companies at a discount and waiting for the market to catch up or correct providing you the opportunity to sell at a much higher price.
+A value investor is someone who is looking for a company that is trading below their true value.
+This can also be know as intrinsic value or fair value.
+This investment strategy is about buying quality companies at a discount price.
+The hope then is the price will catch up with fair value.
+This allows you to sell at a much higher price.

-This type of investing requires you to understand the fundamentals of a business and understand what the true value of the company is vs it’s stock price.
+This type of investing requires you to understand the fundamentals of a business.
+You want to understand what the true value of the company is vs it’s stock price.

-Some people identify a Value Investor and a Contrarian Investor as two different types, but the principle is the same as they both look for good companies that are undervalued in the market place.
+Some people identify a Value Investor and a Contrarian Investor as two types or investor.
+However, the principle is the same as they both look for good companies that are undervalued in the market place.

 Income investors are looking for stocks that pay strong dividends or income bonds.
-The idea of incomes investing is rather than looking for big movements in price the investor gets regular income paid by the company from the profits.
+The idea is to generate regular income from your investment rather than looking for big movements in price.

 There are two types of income investing.
-The first is the where the investor wants the income as part of their living income and takes the payment each time.
-The second type is where the incomes is reinvesting into more stocks or the same company or different.
-This is known as compounding, which is a very powerful way of investing.
+The first is the where the investor uses this income as part of their living income.
+The second is where the income is reinvested back into the markets.
+This can be with the same company or a different one.
+It is referred to as compounding which is a very powerful way of investing for the long term.

-Growth investors look for companies that growing fast or significantly.
-The idea being that the company will grow considerably more over the coming years and the stock price will rise with it.
+Growth investors look for companies that are growing fast or significantly.
+The plan is for the company to grow considerably more over the coming years along with the stock price.

-These types of stocks can often trade at a much higher price as they can be priced for their future potential rather than their current worth.
-This can result in large price increases if a company delivers big growth, however you need to be careful the price does not drop just as fast if they fail to deliver.
+Growth stocks can often trade at a much higher prices as they are priced for their future potential.
+This can result in large price increases if a company delivers big growth.
+However, you need to be careful as failure to deliver can significantly hurt the stock price.

-Growth companies often do not pay dividends as all their profits are put back into the business for future development and growth.
+Growth companies often do not pay dividends as all their profits are invested back into the business for future growth.